luisrico/analytics-ml-lab/instructions/02-Rook-Ceph.md

 oc create route passthrough rook-ceph-dashboard -n rook-ceph --service=rook-ceph-mgr-dashboard --port https-dashboard oc get route -n rook-ceph

-# use this route to login to the Ceph dashboard from a browser. i.e. https://rook-ceph-dashboard-rook-ceph.apps.cluster-7bde.7bde.sandbox140.opentlc.com (remember to replace with your route)

 ```
+Use this route to login to the Ceph dashboard from a browser. i.e. https://rook-ceph-dashboard-rook-ceph.apps.cluster-7bde.7bde.sandbox140.opentlc.com (remember to replace with your route)